List of Police 10 Codes: Guide to Law Enforcement Radio Communications

 There is no genuinely universal or official set of police 10 codesTherefore, the meaning of a particular scanner code or signal can vary between one police jurisdiction and another.
 For example, police departments in California will likely use different codes and signals than the states of Florida, New York, or Texas.

 At first, law enforcement’s ten signals were intended to be a concise, standardized system to help officers and officials talk on the radio.
-However, the proliferation of different meanings has rendered it somewhat useless.
-Most commonly, in situations where people from different agencies and jurisdictions need to communicate with one another.
+However, the proliferation of different meanings has rendered them somewhat useless, most commonly in situations where people from different agencies and jurisdictions need to communicate with one another.

-In 2005, the United States Federal Emergency Management Agency (FEMA) began discouraging using ten-codes and other law enforcement radio signals.
+In 2005, the United States Federal Emergency Management Agency (FEMA) began discouraging the use of ten-codes and other law enforcement radio signals.
 This was due to their high variability in meaning between departments and agencies.
 Hence, the Department of Homeland Security may discontinue using the signals.

 Variations